-11 To avoid confusion, this order refers to the DLCD Hearings Officer as "Hearings Officer" and to the local hearings official as the "hearings official."
+11 To avoid confusion, this recommended order will refer to the DLCD Hearings Officer as "Hearings Officer" and to the local hearings official as the "hearings official."

-County's interim measures were adequate to comply with Goal 5.
-The hearings official concluded, first, that the LUBA remand of Ordinance No. 869 rendered those regulations adopted by that ordinance no longer effective.
-The application was thus subject to the acknowledged provisions of former CDC chapter 422 that were in effect prior to the adoption of Ordinance No. 869.
-The hearings official then concluded that "Goal 5 is not directly applicable to this application" but that, even if Goal 5 did apply directly, "the application complies [with Goal 5], based on the [applicant's] ESEE analysis."
-The hearings official noted that the applicant in that case agreed to comply with the acknowledged approval criteria that were not clear and objective rather than applying Goal 5 directly.
-See Delmonico, Exhibit 109.
+applicant in that case agreed to comply with the acknowledged approval criteria that were not clear and objective rather than applying Goal 5 directly.
+See Delmonico decision, Exhibit 109.
 The hearings official indicated that "[t]his is allowed by ORS 197.307(6).
 [The Warren decisions] did not preclude applicants from agreeing to apply these provisions as a subjective alternative approval process allowed by ORS 197.307(6)."
 See Exhibit 109 at 24.